-multitasking The alternation of execution amongst a group of processes on a single CPU.

-A scheduling algorithm is used to determine which process executes at which time.
+multitasking The alternation of execution amongst a group of processes on a single executes at which time.

-mutual exclusion A term used to describe the act of preventing other tasks from accessing a resource simultaneously.
+CPU.
+A scheduling algorithm is used to determine which process mutual exclusion A term used to describe the act of preventing other tasks from accessing a resource simultaneously.